Buy a bundle and get 15% off your outfit!

 • Visa

-Women's cycling has never been so visible.
-And that's not a minor detail: it's a turning point.
-Because the spotlight isn't just for "showing."
-It's for recognition.
-For providing points of reference, narratives, role models.
-Today, women's cycling no longer needs to ask for its place: it's already occupying it, for good.
+Women’s cycling has never been more visible.
+And this isn’t just a minor detail—it’s a paradigm shift.
+Because the spotlight isn’t just about “showing.”
+It’s about recognition.
+It’s about providing context, stories, and role models.
+Today, women’s cycling no longer needs to claim its place—it is firmly establishing itself, for the long term.

-You only need to scroll through a sports feed or hear about a major race: women's teams take up space, images circulate, stories exist.
+All it takes is a quick scroll through a sports feed or hearing about a major race: women’s teams are making their mark, images are circulating, and stories are being told.

-But this rise to prominence is not just about a “media moment”.
+But this rise to prominence isn’t just about a “media moment.”

-It tells a deeper story: the gradual recognition of a sport that has long advanced in the shadows.
+It speaks to something deeper: the gradual recognition of a sport that has long operated in the shadows.

-Today, women's cycling is no longer asking for its place.
+Today, women’s cycling no longer has to fight for its place.

-A sport that has long remained discreet, despite its very real presence.
+A sport that has long flown under the radar, despite being very much a reality

 For years, women’s cycling existed with little exposure.

-Fewer cameras, fewer articles, less attention… even though the groundwork was already laid.
+Fewer cameras, fewer articles, less attention… even though the foundation was already there.

-This difference between lived reality and the reality shown has created a paradox:
+This discrepancy between lived reality and the reality portrayed has created a paradox:

 What's changing today: a real spotlight